 *Nurse Ambassadors do not give medical advice and will direct you to your health care professional for any treatment-related questions, including further referrals.

 HUMIRA offers the independence of self-administration.
 You may not have to schedule an appointment in order to take your medication at a doctor's office, because you can take HUMIRA in the comfort of your home.
 HUMIRA is typically taken every other week, after an initial starting dose, and requires refrigeration until administration.
 Your doctor will follow up with you on a regular basis.
-Refer to the Patient Instructions for Use for the HUMIRA Pen or the prefilled syringe and the Medication Guide for more information.
+For more information, refer to the Patient Instructions for Use, and the Medication Guide located inside your HUMIRA carton, and within the Full Prescribing Information.

 Common side effects of HUMIRA include injection site reactions (redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.
 These are not all of the possible side effects with HUMIRA.
 Tell your doctor if you have any side effect that bothers you or that does not go away.